lightpack/docs/relationships-intro.md

 ---

-### hasManyThrough()
+#### Has Many

-The `hasManyThrough` relationship lets you access related records that are connected by an intermediate model.
+The `hasManyThrough()` relationship method lets you access related records that are connected by an intermediate model.
 This is perfect for scenarios where you want to “reach through” one model to get to another.

 Consider this example: